vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 For the sake of discussion, let’s figure the banks will have about 99 percent of their loans returned within a 10-year period.
-There may be some outlier 30–50 year mortgages that go their full term, but if our law spec- ifies that no debt made using the former money creation powers of the banks can be assumed by another, then it is reasonable to figure within 10 years nearly all money in circulation will be common wealth money.
+There may be some outlier 30–50 year mortgages that go their full term, but if our law specifies that no debt made using the former money creation powers of the banks can be assumed by another, then it is reasonable to figure within 10 years nearly all money in circulation will be common wealth money.